FastComments/fastcomments-docs/src/content/guides/sso-access-control/items/what-is-access-control.md

-With FastComments SSO Access Control, users can be restricted to only access certain pages, or comment threads.
+With FastComments SSO Access Control, sometimes referred to as RBAC, users can be restricted to only access certain pages, or comment threads.
 Additionally, users can only `@mention` each other in the same group.

-#### In Detail
+## In Detail

+We can place `Users` and optionally `Pages` into groups.

-`Users` can be placed into groups, in which case they will only be able to access `Pages` where there is an intersection of said groups.
+When `Users` are placed into groups, and `Limit Comments by SSO User Groups` is enabled in Widget Settings, then users will only see comments from users in their same groups and will only be able to `@mention` users in the same groups.

-For example, if `User A` belongs to group `GREEN`, they will only be able to see `Pages` that include group `GREEN`.

-Additionally, if `User B` belongs to group `BLUE`, then neither user will be able to `@mention` each other.
+Additionally, `Pages` can be placed into groups, and then users can only access comments for pages they have access to.

+We call this "User-Level" groups verses "Page-Level" groups.

+So which one is right for you?

+#### Use User-Level Groups if...

+- You want to use the same `urlId` value (page URL, or article ID), but restrict comments by group.
+- For example, you want to have "New User" and "Veteran User" groups, and they should never see each other's comments on the same pages.

+#### Use Page-Level Groups if...

+- Your groups have specific pages.
+- For example, users in "Public Pages" group should never view articles on the "Top Secret" articles.